taulfsime/Shelly-Devices-Checker/README.md

 # Shelly Devices Checker
 This script will call preconfigured IP addresses in the current network and save some of the information about devices.
+Supppor actions which will run based on a condition and can execute multiple actions.

 ## How to use
 1. Install python and make sure that "Add Python to path" option is enabled (https://www.python.org/downloads/)